Wangscape/Wangscape/README.md

 * Currently all tile generation is done through a command-line application configured using a JSON file.
 In the future, this should be migrated to a GUI interface which allows the user to alter tile generation parameters and immediately see the range of possible results.

 # How can I use corner Wang tilesets in my project?
 Wangscape's sibling project, [Wangview](https://github.com/Wangscape/Wangview/tree/documentation), demonstrates how to use tilesets produced by Wangscape.
-Wangview provides as a set of well-commented IPython notebooks and Python scripts to enable easy porting to the platform used by your project.
+Wangview provides a set of well-commented IPython notebooks and Python scripts to enable easy porting to the platform used by your project.

 # How can I build Wangscape?